Malachi 2 – Unfaithful Priests and Broken Marriages

 Yet who brings an offering to the LORD of hosts!

 i.
-When we sin against our marriage or our marriage vows, we sin against something holy to God.
+When we sin by breaking our marriage vows or by taking God’s gift of marriage lightly, we sin against something holy to God.
 He has set apart marriage for a special meaning, a special purpose in the life of His people.

 ii.
-When we sin against our marriage or our marriage vows, we sin against an institution that God has established.
+When we sin by breaking our marriage vows or by taking God’s gift of marriage lightly, we sin against an institution that God has established.
 Marriage is God’s idea, not man’s; He formed and established the first marriage as a pattern for every one afterwards (Genesis 2:20-25).
-Because it is an institution, we are not allowed to define marriage any way that pleases us; God has established it and we must conform to what He has established.
+Because it is an institution, we are not allowed to define marriage in any way that pleases us; God has established marriage and we must conform to what He has established.

 iii.
-When we sin against our marriage or our marriage vows, we sin against something that God loves.
+When we sin by breaking our marriage vows or by taking God’s gift of marriage lightly, we sin against something that God loves.

 · God loves marriage for what it displays about His relationship with us.